zigomir/transync/README.md

 ### Running order

 ```
-transync test   # test if all keys are set for all the languages
+transync test   # test if all keys are set for all the languages: no output means that no key is missing
 transync update # will test and add all the missing keys that are not presented for a particular language
-transync init   # will sync all translations with Google spreadsheet
+transync init   # will sync all translations with Google spreadsheet.
+You need to run update command first, to ensure no keys are missing.

 # After init was made you have these two to sync between gdoc and xliff
 transync x2g